 Ferrari Portofino uses the updated 3.9-litre twin turbocharged V8 engine to produce 590 horses and 760 Nm of peak torque

-It came as a surprise on August 24 that Ferrari unveiled the replacement of the long due California T amidst speculations.
-Dubbed the Ferrari Portofino, it has now made its first public appearance at the 2017 Frankfurt Motor Show in grand fashion and it is a bit of a looker.
+It came as a surprise in August this year that Ferrari unveiled the replacement of the long due California T amidst mild speculations.
+Dubbed the Ferrari Portofino, it made its first public appearance at the 2017 Frankfurt Motor Show in grand fashion and straightaway it was a bit of a looker.

 The Portofino takes power from the highly successful 3.9-litre twin turbocharged V8 engine which is good enough to generate a maximum power output of 590 horses and 760 Nm of peak torque between 3,000 rpm and 5,200 rpm.
 The new entry-level model within Ferrari’s portfolio is claimed to achieve standstill to 100 kmph acceleration time in just 3.5 seconds before topping out 320 kmph.

 The Italian supercar manufacturer has made changes to several components of the engine.
 For instance, the con rods and pistons are new while the air intake is completely redesigned to better efficiency and performance.
 In addition to them, there is the new Variable Boost Management adjusting torque between gears to ensure a more vibrant engine than what was found in the California T.